hyunjimoon/tolzul/🐅세련호랑이 지/베이즈창업/ambition as promise prior/style/🎶motif-tune-melody.md

 **"We describe, prescribe, and enable ventures to scale through calibrated promise architectures"**

-From slaves to masters of promise.
-From M0 to M3.
+We endogenize success probability P(s) through promise architecture while value V remains market-determined.
+From M0 to M4 via PRHC framework.
 From point estimates to distributions.
-The 32 paragraphs teach us that entrepreneurial success requires evolving from objects of market forces to evolutionary subjects capable of adapting while maintaining strategic direction.
+The 32 paragraphs teach us that entrepreneurs maximize E[U] = P(s)·V - C(τ) by transforming success from exogenous parameter to strategic choice variable.